ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Management-Governance/Lab 187 :Working with AWS CloudTrail.md

 # AWS CloudTrail Lab – Café Website Investigation (Simplified)

 ## Overview
-This lab teaches you how to use AWS CloudTrail to track account activity and identify who hacked the Café website.
+In this lab, I learned how to use AWS CloudTrail to monitor account activity and track changes.
+Using the service, I investigated and identified who had compromised the Café website, gaining hands-on experience in auditing and security monitoring within AWS.

 ---